descifixer17/theNetworkExam/README.md

 wamp
 lamp

-#### Open your git bash or terminal or iterm depending on your machine.
+#### Open your git bash or terminal or iterm depending on your machine :
 cd into your mamp or wamp or xampp or lamp htdocs or www or your vhost root directory or folder.

 I am using wamp and is slightly configured differently so mine is located at